 Using marble as your kitchen backsplash is a subtle way to add both elegance and texture to your kitchen.
 Marble comes in a wide variety of colours and sizes to suit your needs.
 These range from small to large tiles in various shapes to pieces of solid marble cut to fit your specific kitchen.

-2. Geometric pattern
+2. Geometric patterned kitchen backsplashes

-Geometric patterns have been trending for a few years now, and can lend a touch of the exotic to a space.
-They are available in monochrome designs as well as multi-coloured patterns, so the options are endless.
+Geometric patterned tiles are just one of the many kitchen tile backsplash ideas around.
+They have been trending for a few years now and can lend a touch of the exotic to a space.
+These tiles are available in monochromatic designs as well as multi-coloured patterns, so the options are endless.

 3. Moroccan fish scale tile